The World doesn’t Revolve Around Me?

 Based on numerous studies, a plant-based diet is optimal for health and well-being.
-However, it is very easy to overeat even with healthy foods.
+However, it is straightforward to overeat even with healthy foods.
 For example, I gained over 10 lbs in less than a year simply by not paying attention.
 Overeating leads to obesity and causes inflation and arthritis.

 As a doctor, Chris Centeno noted that obesity is linked to knee arthritis.
 In summary, when you eat more, your body’s ability to turn off the hunger switch is disabled, and you produce a hormone called leptin.
 As a result, your hunger switch is overwritten, and your brain can’t differentiate from “hunger” to “full” signal, and you tend to eat more and more, contributing to this vicious cycle.
 Based on a number of studies, there is a direct correlation between leptin levels in the blood and arthritis.
 And this was independent of how much someone weighed.
 In addition, hormones that are the causes of obesity seem to act negatively on cartilage health.
 So the good news is that you reduce your leptin levels and, therefore, the potential of leptin knee arthritis by short-term fasting (24-72 hours).

 Provided my state of mind, it took me some time to come back to balanced eating.
-The Rich’s Roll podcast interview with Ray Cronise and regenexx research changed the way I eat.
+However, the Rich’s Roll podcast interview with Ray Cronise and regenexx research changed how I eat.
 As a result, I was able to lose 10 lbs and keep it off.

-So, take small steps on a daily basis.
-For example, you can cook your own meals instead of going out.
+So, take small steps daily.
+For example, you can cook your meals instead of going out.
 Fill your plate with veggies and fruit.
 Get rid of the sugars, processed foods and reduce your portion sizes.

 What can you do today to improve your diet?